liferaftsim/development/DOCUMENTATION.md

 >
 Total: -35

+Multiply the score by 1,000 so it looks like something.

 Character stats
 -------------
 Statistics are not only used to calculate the score as shown in the "Score" chapter but also to give visual and audio feedback to the player on how the character is doing, if not dead already.

-Each stat ranges between -100 and 100.
+Each stat is a float between -100 and 100.

 ### Table of stats
 | Stat | Feedback | Aim |